puppetlabs/cisco_ios/README.md

 namevar

-The hostname or address of the NTP server
+The hostname or address of the NTP server.

 #### port_channel

-Network Device Link Aggregation Group
+Network Device Link Aggregation Group.

 ##### Properties